beeper/barcelona/README.md

 You should be able to just fire up the project and build what you please.
 Running the `imessage-rest.xpc` service from Xcode requires a bit of fenagling to trick Xcode into running an XPC service, but once you are able to select is as an executable debugging it should be a breeze.

 #### Custom Distribution
-If you're trying to make a custom distribution, running `make all` should be suffice.
+If you're trying to make a custom distribution, running `make all` should suffice.
 You can also run `make ios` or `make macos` if you just want one platform to build.

 ### Installing
 For iOS, a `.deb` file is generated and can be installed to automate the installation process.